openhab/openhab-addons/bundles/org.openhab.binding.philipsair/README.md

 * purification mode control,
 * lights control,
 * sensor readings (air quality, temperature, humidity)
+* filter status
+* child lock
+* temperature/humidity offset

 ## Discovery

-Via UPNP protocol
+This binding can discover Philips Air Purifiers automatically via UPNP protocol.
+Currently following devices are recognized precisely, all other Philips Air purifiers family is recognized as 'Universal' thing type

+-   AC2889/10
+-   AC2729
+-   AC2729/50
+-   AC1214/10
+-   AC3829/10

 ## Thing Configuration

-No need to configure as UPNP discovery should configure everything automatically, including keys exchange with the device
+The binding in order to work does not need to configure anything, as UPNP discovery should configure everything automatically allready.
+After adding the thing the binding automatically exchange keys with the device used for communication encryption/decryption.

-## Installation

-### Before installing a new build

-- stop OH
-- run "openhab-cli clean-cache"

-### General installation

-- copy the jar into you OH's addons folder.
-- start OH, wait until initialized